angelacuahutle/To-Do-List/README.md

 - Write a function to iterate over the tasks array and populate an HTML list item element for each task.
 - On page load render the dynamically created list of tasks in the dedicated placeholder.
 The list should apear in order of the index values for each task.
 - Create a style.css and set rules for the To Do List.
 CSS must be loaded by Webpack Style/CSS Loader.
+- Add a new JavaScript files and import it as a module: it will contain methods related to the status updates (completed: true / false).
+- Add event listener to the checkbox (change).
+- Update items object's value for completed key upon user actions.
+- Store the updated array of items in local storage, so the user gets the correct list values after the page reloads.

 - Run the following commands to turn the server on: npm start

 ### Prerequisites